xuankimtran/docs-1/pages/katalon-testcloud/integrate-testcloud-with-testops.md

 description: Instructions on how to use TestCloud in TestOps
 ---

-Katalon TestCloud (GA trial) is now available for seamless integration with Katalon TestOps.
+Katalon TestCloud (Trial) is now available for seamless integration with Katalon TestOps.

 Current test environments require time and effort to set up and maintain while providing limited browser/operating system (OS) options.
 By contrast, with just a few clicks, you can easily set up a TestCloud Test Environment in Katalon TestOps for your test execution across browsers and OS.